 From Year 1 to Year 6 the pastoral care of each pupil is overseen by their Form Teacher whom they will see every day at School.

-The Deputy Head and, ultimately, the Head of the Junior School, have overall responsibility for pastoral care and are both always available for consultation.
+The Head of Pre-Prep, Assistant Head and the Headmistress, have overall responsibility for pastoral care and are both always available for consultation.

 Pupils are also encouraged to speak freely and openly to any member of staff if they have any concerns.
 Staff respond to girls in a sympathetic and concerned way, offering advice, support, guidance and reassurance when required.